 Let me share a few anonymized snapshots from recent projects.
 These are not dressed up.
 These are the kinds of shifts that move a small business forward and make a marketing leader look like a genius at the next meeting.

-An ecom shop with specialty products needed higher quality traffic.
+An e-commerce shop with specialty products needed higher-quality traffic.
 They had traffic.
 It just did not buy.
 We wrote a case study around a customer who used the product for a very specific use case and tracked the end result.
 The story was practical, shareable, and short.
 We cut a few clips into a series for social.
 That story picked up a link from a niche blog that their buyers love.
 The search engine boost was nice, but the real change was referral traffic that converted at a far higher rate.
 The study sits on their site as a permanent qualifier.
 New visitors read it and think these are our people.

 A local professional service firm felt invisible online.
 They had a great reputation offline.
 We helped them document a client transformation that involved a community partnership.
 The study referenced that partner and featured a quote from both sides.
-The partner pushed it to their email list because it made them look good too.
+The partner pushed it to their email list because it made them look good, too.
 The firm saw a rise in brand search within a few weeks.
 Their study keeps earning links because local reporters use it as a source whenever they cover that topic.
 Authority compounds when you act like a helpful source, not a billboard.

 Notice the pattern across these.
 Real problem language.
-Clear before after shifts.
+Clear before and after shifts.
 Human context.
 Content that other sites feel comfortable referencing.
 That is the difference between a case study that gets skimmed and a case study that gets bookmarked.

 FAQ on case study SEO

-What is the right length for a case study
+What is the right length for a case study?

 Long enough to tell the story without fluff.
-Most buyers want a quick outcome statement, a short summary of the problem, a few paragraphs on the approach, then the results.
+Most buyers want a quick outcome statement, a short summary of the problem, a few paragraphs on the approach, and then the results.
 If you can say it with clarity in fewer words, do it.
 If your work was complex, break it into sections and add visuals so people who skim still get the point.

-How many metrics should I include
+How many metrics should I include?

 Pick a few that match the business problem.
 If the goal was booked calls, show booked calls.
 If the target was revenue, show revenue.
 Throwing a wall of numbers at people creates doubt.
 Precision builds trust.
 Match the metric to the promise you made at the top.

-Do I need permission to name the customer
+Do I need permission to name the customer?

 Yes.
 Always ask.
 Offer to review the final draft with them.
 If they prefer anonymity, describe the customer with enough detail to create credibility.
 Industry, company size, city, or typical job scope can supply context.
 Do not reveal anything they would regret later.

-Do I need fancy graphics
+Do I need fancy graphics?

-How do I get links to a case study
+How do I get links to a case study?

 Outreach and distribution playbook

 Think of promotion as part of the work, not an afterthought.
-Right after publishing, send a thank you note to the customer.
+Right after publishing, send a thank-you note to the customer.
 Include the link, a short quote block they can use on their site, and a single image.
 Offer to answer any questions they get from their audience.
 This tiny step gets many customers to share the study without you asking directly.

 Turn your data into small media assets.
-A clean chart with a simple label, a one paragraph summary, and a headshot of the customer quote turns into a press ready packet.
-Reporters love ready to use pieces.
-Make it easy to link back by placing your media assets near the top of the study page with a clear label such as Press kit or Download assets.
+A clean chart with a simple label, a one-paragraph summary, and a headshot of the customer quote turns into a press-ready packet.
+Reporters love ready-to-use pieces.
+Make it easy to link back by placing your media assets near the top of the study page with a clear label, such as Press kit or Download assets.

 Cut your case study into clips.
 A highlight reel can hit social channels where your buyers hang out.
 Use captions so your message travels on mute.
 Link back to the full story in the caption and on your site.
-If the thought of editing short clips makes you twitch, our reels and short form video service saves your sanity while increasing reach.

 Author and proof signals

 Trust comes from clarity and proof.
 Add a named author with a brief bio that shows relevant experience.
 Add a publish date and, when updated, an updated date.
 Use screenshots to support your claims.
-If you can, include a short loom style video that walks through the change from the customer point of view.
+If you can, include a short loom-style video that walks through the change from the customer’s point of view.
 Little touches like these make your story feel credible.
 They also help case study SEO by signaling experience, expertise, authority, and trust for the humans who matter and the systems that rank pages.

 Repurpose for more reach